 VMware Site Recovery Technical Overview

-VMware Site Recovery brings VMware enterprise-class Software-Defined Data Center (SDDC) Disaster Recovery as a Service (DRaaS) to the AWS Cloud.
+VMware Site Recovery TM brings VMware enterprise-class Software-Defined Data Center (SDDC) Disaster Recovery as a Service to the AWS Cloud.
 It enables customers to protect and recover applications without the requirement for a dedicated secondary site.
-It is delivered, sold, supported, maintained and managed by VMware as an on-demand service.
-IT teams manage their cloud-based resources with familiar VMware tools—without the difficulties of learning new skills or utilizing new tools.
+It is delivered, sold, supported, maintained, and managed by VMware as an on-demand service.
+IT teams manage their cloud-based resources with familiar VMware tools—without the difficulties of learning new abilities or utilizing new tools.

-VMware Site Recovery is an add-on feature to VMware Cloud on AWS, powered by VMware Cloud Foundation.
-VMware Cloud on AWS integrates VMware’s flagship compute, storage, and network virtualization products — VMware vSphere, VMware vSAN, and VMware NSX®—along with VMware vCenter Server® management.
+VMware Site Recovery is an add-on feature to VMware Cloud on AWS, powered by VMware Cloud Foundation TM.
+VMware Cloud on AWS integrates VMware’s flagship compute, storage, and network virtualization products—VMware vSphere, VMware vSAN TM, and VMware NSX®—along with VMware vCenter Server® management.
 It optimizes them to run on elastic, bare-metal AWS infrastructure.
 With the same architecture and operational experience on-premises and in the cloud, IT teams can now get instant business value via the AWS and VMware hybrid cloud experience.

 The VMware Cloud on AWS solution enables customers to have the flexibility to treat their private cloud and public cloud as equal partners and to easily transfer workloads between them—for example, to move applications from DevTest to production or burst capacity.
 Users can leverage the global AWS footprint while getting the benefits of elastically scalable SDDC clusters, a single bill from VMware for its tightly integrated software plus AWS infrastructure, and on-demand or subscription services like VMware Site Recovery Service.

-VMware Site Recovery extends VMware Cloud on AWS to provide a managed disaster recovery, disaster avoidance and non-disruptive testing capabilities to VMware customers without the need for a secondary site, or complex configuration.
+VMware Site Recovery extends VMware Cloud on AWS to provide managed disaster recovery, disaster avoidance, and non-disruptive testing capabilities to VMware customers without the need for a secondary site, or complex configuration.

-VMware Site Recovery works in conjunction with VMware Site Recovery Manager 8.0 and VMware vSphere Replication 8.0 to automate the process of recovering, testing, re-protecting, and failing-back virtual machine workloads.
+VMware Site Recovery works in conjunction with VMware Site Recovery Manager TM and VMware vSphere Replication TM to automate the process of recovering, testing, re-protecting, and failing-back virtual machine workloads.

 VMware Site Recovery utilizes VMware Site Recovery Manager servers to coordinate the operations of the VMware SDDC.
 This is so that as virtual machines at the protected site are shut down, copies of these virtual machines at the recovery site startup.
 By using the data replicated from the protected site these virtual machines assume responsibility for providing the same services.